asterictnl-lvdw/M365SAT/README.md

 * [CISSecurity](https://www.cisecurity.org/cis-benchmarks/): For providing the Azure and Microsoft 365 benchmarks to make the inspector modules
 * [cammurray](https://github.com/cammurray/orca): For the reporting structure
 * [OfficeDev](https://github.com/OfficeDev/MCCA): For the reporting structure

+## 9. Donation
+Donations are always welcome!
+Feel free to Donate to me through PayPal!